kiwanami/emacs-ctable/readme.md

 ## Display Parameter

-The ctable view renders the tabular form with many rendering parameters.
+The ctable renders tabular form with many rendering parameters.
 The parameters are set at the slot members of the cl-defstruct `ctbl:param`.

 To customize the parameters, one should copy the default parameters like `(copy-ctbl:param ctbl:default-rendering-param)` and set parameters with setter functions.
 Then, at the building ctable component instance, this parameter object is given by the `:param` keyword.